 Drop Sugar Cookies

 This is a drop sugar cookie recipe.
 Save the rolling pin, ditch the cookie cutters, and break out a cookie scoop!
 These soft sugar cookies are perfect if you want no fuss sugar cookies.
-If you’re looking for an Easter activity, I also have these decorated Easter Egg Sugar Cookies.
+If you’re looking for an Easter activity, I also have these decorated Easter Egg Sugar Cookies and Bunny Sugar Cookies.

 If you’re looking for something quicker and equally as festive, stick with these jellybean sugar cookies.
-Or try my Easter Bunny Bark.
-It’s so cute!
+Or want to try making your own Easter candy?
+Try my Easter Bunny Bark, Easter Egg Buttercream Candies, or Easter Egg Peanut Butter Candies.
+So fun!

 More Easter Recipes